 Now if this is an emergency, if you or someone close to you is thinking of suicide, has a drug overdose or other critical problem, please call your local emergency number.
 In my area, we have 911 services and every night many people call that number and end up in hospitals where they can be linked to help.
 People who chose to not call emergency services can walk into an emergency room and seek services.
-These days emergency rooms across America are filling with people with mental and emotions problems, people with nowhere else to go.
+These days emergency rooms across America are filling with people with mental and emotional problems, people with nowhere else to go.

 We continue to hope that the services for the people in need will match the need.
 So far it isn’t happening.
 The recent downturn in the economy has resulted in strained budgets and budget cuts.
 Mental health and substance abuse dollars keep shrinking at the very time the need is growing.